- VPNs have gained a lot of popularity lately, and it's no wonder they did, given the increase in privacy breaches and cyber threats.

 What is a corporate VPN?

-First of all, we need to understand what a corporate VPN is and how is it different than a personal one.
+First of all, we need to understand what a corporate VPN is and how is it different than a VPN for personal laptops.
 A corporate (or business) VPN can offer an unmatched organization-wide level of security that covers the entire user base.

 It’s especially useful when the organization relies heavily on cloud resources or cloud computing and needs to establish a secure connection between users and the systems they’re trying to access, within the company network.